hari-3107/tensorflow_beginers/README.md

 # tensorflow_beginers
-this repository is for the beginners in tensor flow and eras
+this repository is for the beginners in tensor flow and keras